Chapter 8 : Hogsmede

 The people at the nearest table are staring at her, at the girl who has just materialized out of thin air.

-looking at?"
+"What are you looking at?"
 Rose hisses, before marching off to the other end, thankfully away from Ray and Albus' table.

 Should I be keeping the cloak on at this point?
 I'm assuming that, since Rose has gone off to have a tirade, our top secret mission has been aborted.
 I should probably continue spying on Albus and Ray, who we've been ignoring ever since Rose crashed into Harriet.